homeall/cloudflared/README.md

 ## About The Project

-:white_check_mark: The primary purpose of creating a custom docker image with only **[cloudflared](https://github.com/cloudflare/cloudflared)** was to use *[DNS over HTTPS](https://www.cloudflare.com/en-gb/learning/dns/dns-over-tls/)* with only **security** upstreams :arrow_down: including **four** DNSs (very good for [fail over](https://en.wikipedia.org/wiki/Failover)).
+The primary purpose of creating a custom docker image with only **[cloudflared](https://github.com/cloudflare/cloudflared)** was to use *[DNS over HTTPS](https://www.cloudflare.com/en-gb/learning/dns/dns-over-tls/)* with only **security** upstreams :arrow_down: including **four** DNSs (very good for [fail over](https://en.wikipedia.org/wiki/Failover)).

 :heavy_exclamation_mark: It will be very useful in Docker environment or Kubernetes where [High Availability](https://en.wikipedia.org/wiki/High-availability_cluster) is a must.

-:sparkle: I am using GitHub actions weekly where it will update cloudflared binary in order to keep up to date the docker image and the package.
+I am using GitHub actions weekly where it will update cloudflared binary in order to keep up to date the docker image and the package.

-:mens: You will find on the readme page how to use the commands with images.
+You will find on the readme page how to use the commands with images.

-:eight_pointed_black_star: It is advantageous for setting up together with :copyright: [PiHole](https://github.com/pi-hole/pi-hole).
+It is advantageous for setting up together with :copyright: [PiHole](https://github.com/pi-hole/pi-hole).

 :no_entry_sign: If you need ADs protection and privacy, this may help you in long term.

-:arrow_up: [Go on TOP](#about-the-project) :point_up:

 <!-- GETTING STARTED -->
 ## Getting Started